ansible/molecule/doc/source/examples.rst

         volumes:
           - /sys/fs/cgroup:/sys/fs/cgroup:ro

-To start the container in `privileged` mode, set the privileged flag along with the same image and command as shown in the `unprivileged` example.
+To start the container in ``privileged`` mode, set the privileged flag along with the same image and command as shown in the ``non-privileged`` example.

 .. code-block:: yaml